Restoration Movement: Aftermath

-Subsequent development of the Christian Churches
+Subsequent development of the Christian Churches (Disciples of Christ)

 Following the 1906 separation of the Churches of Christ, controversy still existed within the movement over whether the missionary efforts should be cooperative or independently sponsored by congregations.
 Questions on the role of the methods of biblical criticism to the study and interpretation of the Bible were also among the issues in conflict.
 An awareness of historical criticism began developing in the 1880s, and by the 1920s many Disciples accepted the work of the higher critics.
 By that time the question of "open membership," or "admission of the pious unimmersed to membership" had arisen as an additional source of tension.
 During the first half of the 20th century the opposing factions among the Christian Churches coexisted but with discomfort.
 The three missionary societies were merged into the United Christian Missionary Society in 1920.
 Human service ministries grew through the National Benevolent Association providing assistance to orphans, the elderly and the disabled.
 By mid century, the cooperative Christian Churches and the independent Christian Churches were following different paths.

 By 1926 a split began to form within the Disciples over the future direction of the church.
 Conservatives within the group began to have problems with the perceived liberalism of the leadership, upon the same grounds described earlier in the accepting of instrumental music in worship.
 In 1927 they held the first North American Christian Convention, and the unaffiliated Christian Church/Church of Christ congregations began to emerge as a distinct group from the Disciples, although the break was not formalized until the late 1960s.
 By this time the decennial religious census was a thing of the past and could not be used as a delineation as it was in 1906.